isocia/isocia.github.io/YoungerClass.md

 * There will be a Stories of the Prophets Quiz for all the Prophets covered so far.
 This includes Prophet ʾĀdam, Prophet ʾIdrīs, Prophet Nūḥ, Prophet Ṣāliḥ, and Prophet Hūd
 * <a href="https://youtu.be/W45DrRGECQE" target="_blank">Prophet Ibrāhīm</a> - Due 11/04/2017
     * Write 10 Bullet Points on the video

+#### Week 8:
+* Memorize duʿāʾ 7 (Entering the Masjid), Line 1
+* Practice duʿāʾs 1-6
+* Memorize #1-6 of _Things That Break Wuḍūʾ_
+* If you have not done the Prophet Ibrāhīm homework from last week, please do that:
+    * <a href="https://youtu.be/W45DrRGECQE" target="_blank">Prophet Ibrāhīm</a> - Due 11/04/2017
+    * Write 10 Bullet Points on the video
+* <a href="https://goo.gl/forms/xVUc49i8VVgx23W32" target="_blank">Wrtie a poem/rap about the Prophet that you were assigned and submit it here by next week, November 11th.</a>
+    * Prophet Adam - Mauro
+    * Prophet Nuh - Mahad
+    * Prophet Salih - Omar
+    * Prophet Hud - Bilal